Georgia Diminished Value Claims

 Georgia small claims court allows diminished value claims up to $15,000.

-Georgia Diminished Value Law
+How Georgia Courts Have Ruled on Diminished Value

 Perma Ad Ideas of AM., Inc. v.
 Mayville, 158 Ga.
 App.
 707 (1981)